marmelab/react-admin/docs/Tutorial.md

 export default App;
 ```

 The `App` component now renders an `<Admin>` component, which is the main component of react-admin.
-This component expects a REST client as a parameter - a function capable of translating REST commands into HTTP requests.
-Since REST isn't a standard, you will probably have to provide a custom client to connect to your own APIs.
-But we'll dive into REST clients later.
+This component expects a Data Provider prop - a function capable of translating queries into HTTP requests for a given API.
+Since there is no standard for that, you will probably have to write a custom provider to connect to your own APIs.
+But we'll dive into Data Providers later.
 For now, let's take advantage of the `jsonServerRestClient`, which speaks the same REST dialect as JSONPlaceholder.

 The `<Admin>` component can contain one or more `<Resource>` components, each resource being mapped to an endpoint in the API.
 To begin with, we'll display the list of posts.
 Here is what the `<PostList>` component looks like: